 Senate Bill 448 allows a local board of education to employ a higher education faculty member as an adjunct instructor in a core academic subject.
-Under the bill, a local board may employ adjunct instructors on an annual or semester basis for up to 20 hours per week or for less than six full consecutive months.
+Under the bill, adjunct instructors may be employed for up to 20 hours per week for up to six consecutive months.

-State law caps class sizes at 18 students in kindergarten, 16 students in grade one, and 17 students in grades two and three.
+Current law caps class sizes at 18 students in kindergarten, 16 students in grade one, and 17 students in grades two and three.
 House Bill 13 permits, for 2017-18 only, a maximum average class size of 20 students in kindergarten through grade three, and specifies that no individual class may have more than 33 students.